apache/arrow/docs/source/developers/cpp/development.rst

   conveniences.
 For private headers the rules are relaxed further and structs can be used where convenient for types that do not need access control even though they may not be simple data containers.
-* We prefer pointers for non-optional output and input/output parameters (the style guide recommends mutable references).
+* We prefer pointers for output and input/output parameters (the style guide recommends mutable references in some cases).

 Our continuous integration builds on GitHub Actions run the unit test suites on a variety of platforms and configuration, including using